pchaturv/ltebben.github.io/_posts/2018-07-08-making-website.md

 gem install jekyll-theme-hydeout
 ```

-To move blog posts off the Home page:
+To move blog posts off the Home page to a blog page:
 create new directory /blog/
 add an index.html file in that directory with the front matter:
 ```scss